SAP-samples/teched2024-XP280/exercises/ex4/README.md

     terraform plan -out=tfplan
     ```

     As we already have a resource created on SAP BTP this step is important to validate if the configuration is acting as expected.
-We also saved the plan to a file for using it later.
+We also saved the plan to a file for later use.

     Looking at the output, this looks like what we expected.
 Some resources will be addedd, but no changes to existing ones and no deletions:

     ![Output of terrraform plan](./images/output-terraform-plan.png)

-4. As the planning looked good, let's apply the plan via (this might take a bit):
+4. As the planning looked good, let's apply the plan (this might take a bit):

     ```bash
     terraform apply tfplan
     ```

-    As a result we see that Terraform created the resources for SAP Build Process automation.
+    As a result we see that Terraform created the resources for SAP Build Process Automation.
 The new output variable also shows up in the `Outputs` section at the end of the log from the Terraform CLI:

    ![Output of terrraform apply](./images/output-terraform-apply.png)